Mežaparks Great Bandstand

 The Mežaparks Great Bandstand (Mežaparka Lielā estrāde), also called the Song Festival Bandstand, Open-Air Stage (Dziesmu svētku estrāde), is a large open-air bandstand in Mežaparks park in the Mežaparks neighbourhood of Riga, the capital of Latvia.
 The bandstand has added cultural value to Riga since 1955, when the Latvian Song and Dance Festival was moved to this venue.
+From 2018 to 2021, the bandstand was fully rebuilt.

-The bandstand was erected according to a project by architect and civil engineer Vladimir Schnitnikov.
+The original bandstand was erected in 1954-1955 according to a project by Russian-born architect and civil engineer Vladimirs Šņitņikovs (Vladimir Shnitnikov).
 It lies in the northern part of Mežaparks, an area that mostly consists of pine forest.
 Within the cleared area of the forest, the bandstand lies in the northwestern corner, and the rest of the area has long wingshaped benches with seating for 30,000 spectators.
-There were up to 200,000 spectators attending the 1988 Latvian Song and Dance Festival.

 The stage is an integral part of the Song and Dance Festival which is a unique feature of Latvian culture and a part of national identity.
-The key function of an open air stage is to keep the tradition of the Song Festival, which is included in the UNESCO cultural heritage list.
+The key function of an open air stage is to keep the tradition of the Song Festival, which is included in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

+The bandstand is managed by the Culture Association of Northern Riga of the Riga City Council.